 Downer’s speech “The World’s Endangered Species Today Present a Crisis of Conscience for Humanity” is a plea for humanity to face up to this crisis and make fundamental changes.

 A slideshow of “Wild Perissodactyls: Restoring The Restorers of Ecological Balance” covers the many contributions that members of the tapir, rhino and horse families make to ecosystems, while signaling the threatened and endangered status of almost all of the remaining 17 species and the reasons for this.
-Downer has studied and helped conserve the endangered Mountain, or Andean Tapir (Tapirus pinchaque) and both the wild horses and the wild burros of North America for decades, and will presents original observations and his scientific discoveries and the chief findings of other ecologists and conservationists.
+Downer has studied and helped conserve the endangered Mountain, or Andean Tapir (Tapirus pinchaque) and both the wild horses and the wild burros of North America for decades, and will present original observations and his scientific discoveries and the chief findings of other ecologists and conservationists.

 A further presentation “Wild Horses and Burros: Wonderful Restorers” reveals many of the positive contributions that naturally living equines make to ecosystems.
-It proves their positive contributions to ecosystems and summarize the facts and concepts that need to be recognized in order to gain a just overview of these important and evolutionarily deeply rooted presences in the North American life community.
+It proves their positive contributions to ecosystems and summarizes the facts and concepts that need to be recognized in order to gain a just overview of these important and evolutionarily deeply rooted presences in the North American life community.

 Downer’s work studying the Perissodactyls of the world including the endangered Andean/Mountain Tapir and America’s wild horses and wild burros has been a life-long mission.
 He has written countless papers and articles on wild horses and the mountain tapir, and is also the author of The Wild Horse Conspiracy, about the plight of North America’s mustangs.
 Downed is also President of Andean Tapir Fund/Wild Horse and Burro Fund.

 Downer’s presentation is at the Nelson Marlborough Institute of Technology (0800 422 733) 322 Hardy Street, A Block – Room A 211, from 7.30pm to 9pm.
-(Parking in street unless permits obtained for on campus parking).
-Email: email@example.com.
+(Parking in the street unless permits obtained for on campus parking).
+Email: firstname.lastname@example.org.
 His website is https://thewildhorseconspiracy.org/.